 The information supplied below may be subject to change before the event.

-Introduction to Small Cell SIG from Bob Driver, CW
+Introduction to Small Cell SIG from Bob Driver, CEO, CW

 Looking at the increasing demands of consumers and businesses and the demands these place on indoor wireless solutions.
 The market and the eco-system is ready to embrace the digital revolution and vendors such as Huawei is ready to serve these market and consumer demands with innovative products and by supporting new business models.